Arts Educational Schools: Chiswick School of Art

-School
+Cone-Ripman School

 ArtsEd was founded in 1939.
 It was formed as a result of a merger between the Cone School of Dancing founded in 1919 by Grace Cone, and the Ripman School founded in 1922 by Olive Ripman.
 Both Cone and Ripman offered curricula combining a general academic education with training in the arts, in preparation for professional careers connected with the theatre.
 The two schools were amalgamated in 1939 to form the Cone-Ripman School, the predecessor of today's ArtsEd.

 The school was first based at Stratford Place, off Oxford Street in London.
 Teaching was disrupted by the outbreak of the Second World War, but in 1941, the school reopened at Stratford Place, while a second school operated at Tring Park.
 In 1945, the Cone-Ripman School obtained the lease to Tring Park; later, it purchased the building.

+Two Arts Educational Schools

 In 1947, both schools were renamed the Arts Educational Schools.
 The London school was for a while, until 1962, based at Hyde Park Corner (144 Piccadilly).
 The school then moved repeatedly to other buildings in Kensington.
 In 1969, the school acquired a lease for 21 years on Golden Lane House in the Barbican area of London.
 In 1986 the school purchased the former buildings of Chiswick Polytechnic.

+One Arts Educational Schools, Chiswick

 In the 2000s, the two schools became independent of each other, and the Tring school was renamed Tring Park School for the Performing Arts.

 For many years, the president of the school was prima ballerina assoluta Dame Alicia Markova; Dame Beryl Grey became Director in the 1960s.
 Dame Alicia was succeeded in 2007 by Andrew Lloyd Webber.

 Iain Reid was dean of the schools from 1999 until his retirement in December 2006.
 He was succeeded by John Baraldi, former chief executive of Riverside Studios, and former director of the East 15 Acting School; Baraldi left the school in 2009, and was succeeded by Jane Harrison.
 In 2017, Chris Hocking assumed the role of principal; he resigned in 2021 and was succeeded by Julie Spencer as interim principal.

 In 2013, ArtsEd was awarded a grant by the Andrew Lloyd Webber Foundation to fund a refurbishment project.
 The money was spent on the main theatre, costume storage, the School of Film and Television and the school's access facilities.